I am a scientist, a day gecko breeder, and a tree frog keeper.

 A variety of products are sold that claim to speed up the filter cycling process or even dispense with the need for it altogether.
 There are resins that bind ammonia removing it from the water, in essence using chemical filtration instead of biological.
 Most fish keepers do not use them, and the reason is obvious.

 Although cycling the tank takes a while and needs careful testing, in the long term biological filtration has many advantages over chemicals.
-The ammonia binding resins do not last forever, eventually they become saturated and useless, they have to be replaced regularly.
+The ammonia binding resins do not last forever, and eventually, they become saturated and useless, they have to be replaced regularly.
 Not only is that more expensive than relying on natural bacteria, but if you for some reason can’t or forget to change the resin on a fully stocked tank, the results can be disastrous.

 You can now buy filter boosters, which claim to provide the bacterial cultures to kickstart the cycling process.
 However, many people claim that they do not result in a stable biological filter, and advice aquarists not to use them.

 Sometimes there is a possibility of adding chemical ammonia into the tank, rather than using fish to start the cycling process.
 This is not advisable unless you can carefully calculate the final concentration of ammonia that you want.
 Too much can actually kill the nitrogen-fixing bacteria by raising the pH too high.